andrewwoods/python-passgen/README.md

 Here's a few things you can do:

 * Generate Random Password between minimum and maxmimum length characters
+* Random Pin Number generation
 * Length adjustable via options
-* Optional Toggle of Numbers and Symbols
+* Optional Toggle of Numbers and Symbols for random password

 ## Installation